juanresendiz813/botswithspring/README.md

 # A Bot made with Spring-Boot Java.

-## Local Setup
+## Bot Setup

-The test only needs to be updated with your secrets.
+The repo only needs to be updated with your secrets.
 For example, to get started with Twitter go to https://developer.twitter.com/ to get your keys.
 Next, update the test suite and the appropriate classes for the bot you want to use.